-Castle Fine Art has partnered with the Blue Cross pet charity for the duration of the project to help support sick, injured, abandoned and homeless pets across the UK.
-To donate for free, snap a picture with the balloon dogs and post on Facebook, Twitter and Instagram with the hashtag #castle4bluecross.
-We'll donate £1 for every image posted.
+Castle Fine Art partnered with the Blue Cross pet charity for the Covent Garden installation to help support sick, injured, abandoned and homeless pets across the UK.
+We donated £1 for every post on Facebook, Twitter and Instagram with the hashtag #castle4bluecross, raising a total of £1,160.

 "I would describe my work as innovative, modern Pop Art.
 People can see the humour in them and they put a smile on their faces."

 08/01/2022Whether you're celebrating an anniversary, graduation, new home or simply saying thank-you, art can be an incredibly special and affordable gift.
 If you're not sure where to start, this handy guide will help you to choose something unforgettable.